MamaMindfully/SoulScroll/replit.md

 Luma is a full-stack emotional journaling application that combines React frontend with Express backend, featuring AI-powered responses, emotional tone analysis, and streak tracking.
 The app provides a compassionate companion for users to document their thoughts and receive personalized insights.

-**Current Status**: Production deployment ready with complete ES Module compatibility and proper static file serving architecture.
+**Current Status**: Production deployment ready with complete ES Module compatibility, performance optimizations, and mobile-first PWA architecture.

 ## System Architecture